Fisheries Act (Canada): Initial Act

+Updates

-The modern fisheries act has many of the same objectives, including preventing pollution, regulating harvesting seasons, licensing fishers, establishing the Indigenous framework for fishing, creating penalties, empowering officers, and giving the Minister authority to regulate.
+The contemporary fisheries act has many of the same objectives, including preventing pollution, regulating harvesting seasons, licensing fishers, establishing the Indigenous framework for fishing, creating penalties, empowering officers, and giving the Minister authority to regulate.

 The regulations under the act are broad, and include regulations on ballast dumping, the experimental lakes area, marine mammals, wastewater effluent and aquaculture, in addition to more traditional things like regulating provincial fisheries, fish roe, registration of foreign fishing vessels and protecting certain fishing habitats.
 In general, regulations now take up much of the detail that was formerly enshrined in legislation.

+In the 1970s, the Act added environmental protection.
+The Act specifically prohibited the "harmful alteration, disruption or destruction of fish habitat".

+The Harper government reduced protections in the Fisheries Act during its term.
+Its 2012 amendments reduced protections to only apply to "a commercial, recreational or aboriginal fishery."
+Previously, the Act prohibited the killing of fish by other than fishing and prohibited any undertakings that caused harmful disruption or destruction of fish habitat.
+One election issue in the 2015 federal election was the resurrection of environmental protections eliminated during the Harper government.

 Major changes were approved in 2019, focusing on improved permitting authority for the government, giving authority to regulate inland fisheries entirely through regulation and referencing biodiversity.